dabear/torrentstatus/README.md

 Please note that a rule definition can be repeated on consecutive lines in the ini file.
  You have to repeat keywords if you want multiple rules for a label.
  Variables here are the same as provided to sys.args when calling torrentstatus.handle_status_change .
  Please note that all rules must be defined in the same section "Torrentlabels".
-Torrentlabels.ini will be created the first time you run "python -m torrentstatus.settings"
+Torrentlabels.ini will be created the first time you run "python -m torrentstatus.settings".

  Here are some examples: